No question, the parenting experience isn’t entirely as we imagined it before we brought our first children home. Neither is homeschooling.

-In both camps, I have had far more frustration and confounding moments than I conceived were possible.
-And in both camps, I have had far deeper satisfaction and happiness than I imagined I could experience regularly.
-A messy mixture.
+In both parenting and homeschooling, I have had far more frustration and confounding moments than I conceived were possible.

-Both parenting and homeschooling have required me to continually evaluate what I want for this part of my life and my children’s lives.
+Both parenting and homeschooling have required me to continually evaluate what I want for this part of my life and my children’s lives too.

 Be realistic: you can’t do everything.
 But you can do plenty.
 Focus on the plenty.